Yun-Chi M. Hsu-James

 Informed by my Taiwanese upbringing and multinational living experiences, my educational philosophy is based on inclusive, transformative empathy and a creative approach, focusing on the use of multiple perspectives as fundamental to student engagement and empowerment.
 Every voice counts in my classroom.

-Since 2002, I have been serving as a teacher, student mentor, and Asian Club sponsor at Wakefield High School in Arlington, Virginia.
-Trained as a new leader in 2010, I joined the National SEED Project staff team in 2011.
-Aside from teaching, I also facilitate SEED seminars for teachers and staff in Arlington Public Schools.
-I currently live in Arlington, Virginia, with my husband and our spoiled cat Spooky.
+Since 2002, I have served as a teacher, student mentor, Asian Club faculty sponsor and now an administrator at Wakefield High School in Arlington, Virginia.
+Trained as a new SEED leader in 2010, I joined the National SEED Project staff team in 2011.
+Aside from teaching, I had also facilitated SEED seminars for teachers and staff in Arlington Public Schools.
+Currently I live in Washington DC, with my husband and our spoiled cat Spooky.

 I hold certificates from Shoin University in Kobe, Japan and National Taiwan Normal University in Taipei, Taiwan.
 I received degrees from The Ohio State University in Columbus, Ohio, Georgetown University in Washington, DC, and George Mason University in Fairfax, Virginia.